-To receive and view a 3D signal, you need a compatible HDMI cable.
-You can purchase one from Epson or an authorized Epson reseller.
-If your video source is a 3D Blu-ray disc, you also need a Bluray player that supports 3D playback.
+To receive and view a 3D signal, you need a compatible HDMI cable and active shutter 3D glasses.
+You can purchase them from Epson or an authorized Epson reseller.
+If your video source is a 3D Bluray disc, you also need a Blu-ray player that supports 3D playback.
 See your local computer or electronics dealer for purchase information.